-OVERVIEW: Though the David Weekley Family Foundation has expanded to include interests across the nation and even internationally, Weekley's first focus was his native Texas, and good deal of money still goes to Texas outfits.
+OVERVIEW: Though the David Weekley Family Foundation has expanded to include interests across the nation and even internationally, the foundation still focuses on Texas causes in the areas of education, human services, health, and churches.

-IP TAKE: David Weekley gives half of his annual earnings to charity.
-Texas is the foundation's focus, though it has increasingly taken on projects in other states and even internationally.
-The foundation has no website or guidelines for getting in touch.
+IP TAKE: Texas was the foundation's original focus, though it has increasingly taken on projects in other states and even internationally.

 PROFILE: Established in 1990, David Weekley established the David Weekley Family Foundation with the profits from David Weekly Homes, a homebuilding company he started in 1976 with his brother, Richard.
 David Weekley Homes has sold more than 70,000 homes and expanded to at least 18 cities across the nation.
 Weekley earned degrees in Economics and Geology from San Antonio’s Trinity University.
 He, his wife Bonnie, and family move their philanthropic contributions through the David Weekley Family Foundation.
 Weekley dedicates 50 percent of his income to philanthropy and has embraced the giving while living model.
 The foundation “invests time, treasure, and talent in scaling organizations that promote human flourishing and poverty graduation.”
 Grantmaking areas of interest are education, churches, health, human services, and global development.